And then one day, it hit me like a ton of bricks what it was

 With my heart beating high, I went through the many books on

-animal behavior and especially, companion animal behavior and
+animal behaviour and especially, companion animal behaviour and

 I could not find that word in a single one of them at the time.